ibm-cloud-docs/key-protect/tutorials/secure-import.md

     If you created more test keys in your
     {{site.data.keyword.keymanagementserviceshort}} instance, be sure to
-    [remove all encryption keys from your instance](/docs/key-protect?topic=key-protect-delete-keys) before you deprovision the instance.
+    [remove all encryption keys from your instance](/docs/key-protect?topic=key-protect-delete-keys) before you delete or deprovision the instance.
     {: tip}

 ## Next steps